UPDATED: July, 2019

-Northern Ireland may be small in size but it’s a giant among destinations in Great Britain for natural beauty, historic sights and delicious food and drink.
-The best way to fully explore this country is by car and a road trip from Belfast to Derry, Northern Ireland is the ultimate way to do it.
+Northern Ireland may be small in size but it’s a giant among destinations in the United Kingdom for natural beauty, historic sights, and delicious food and drinks.
+The best way to fully explore this country is by car on an ultimate Northern Ireland road trip from Belfast to Derry.

 Driving a car in Ireland, rather than taking a bus tour, gives you the flexibility and independence to discover Ireland’s true magic, off the beaten path and in your own time.
 Just remember that driving in Ireland requires some adjustment if you are not used to driving on the left side and along very narrow country roads.
 Take your time and pull over often to breathe in the clean Irish air and stunning vistas.